Warts - Medical Condition

 Warts Causes

-Warts can be caused by 70 different strains of HPV.
+Warts can be caused by over 100 different strains of HPV.
 These viruses exist naturally on human skin, so when a person’s immune system is weak (from illness or medications) they are at a higher risk of contracting the virus.
 Common, plantar, or plane warts can be acquired through something as simple as a cut.
 Walking barefoot in public areas is also a high-risk activity for contracting warts.
 Genital warts are more serious and also the most contagious.
-They are transmitted through direct sexual contact and may take from 1 to 24 months to appear.
+They are transmitted through direct sexual contact and may take weeks to years to appear.

 Warts Symptoms and Complications